Perche en Nocé

 Perche en Nocé (/fr/) is a commune in the department of Orne, northwestern France.
 The municipality was established on 1 January 2016 by merger of the former communes of Colonard-Corubert, Dancé, Nocé (the seat), Préaux-du-Perche, Saint-Aubin-des-Grois, and Saint-Jean-de-la-Forêt.

 Geography

+The commune is made up of the following collection of villages and hamlets, L'Ormoie, Colonard-Corubert, Perche en Nocé, Dancé and La Galaisière.

 The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+Three rivers, La Chèvre, L'Erre and La Rozière run through the commune.

+Population

+Population data refer to the area corresponding with the commune as of January 2025.

 Notable buildings and places

 The Jardin François is a 2 ha garden, based in Préaux-du-Perche that began life in 1995 and is open to the public.
 It is classified as a Jardins remarquables by the Ministry of Culture and the Comité des Parcs et Jardins de France.

 National heritage sites

 The Commune has 10 buildings and areas listed as a Monument historique.